 The storage temperature throughout transportation should be 0-2°C.

 This is the name of the company that exported your Fjord Trout.
 You can find out more about individual exporters in our directory.

 Pioneering distribution from farm to fork

 Knowing where your food comes from, where it was processed and who exported it is important to you and your customers.
 That’s why we include details of every stage on our fish passport.

 We take the same innovative approach to distributing our salmon as we do to farming it.
 Our established network of processors and distributors enables us to transport salmon from Norway to more than 100 countries.
 It’s even possible to get fresh salmon to Japan in just 36 hours.

 Our distributors may transport frozen fish by ship.
-As an increased number of processes - filleting, smoking and portioning - take place within Norway, it will be possible to increase environmental standards in this area.
+As an increased number of processes – filleting, smoking and portioning – take place within Norway, it will be possible to increase environmental standards in this area.
 New and more effective ways of transport are constantly being developed, such as boats that can transport the fish directly from fish farms to market – while the fish is processed underway.